milvus-logo

 Data query refers to the process of searching a specified collection for k number of vectors nearest to a target vector or for all vectors within a specified distance range to the vector.
 Vectors are returned together with their corresponding primary key and fields.

-Data query in Milvus.
+Data query Data query

 A collection in Milvus is split into multiple segments, and the query nodes loads indexes by segment.
 When a search request arrives, it is broadcast to all query nodes for a concurrent search.
 Each node then prunes the local segments, searches for vectors meeting the criteria, and reduces and returns the search results.